1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 ?>
 ```

-It's pretty obvious that the problem is with the $_SERVER check in `backdoorchecker.php`, where it looks for a localhost ip address.
+It's pretty obvious that the problem is with the $_SERVER environment check in `backdoorchecker.php`, where it looks for a localhost ip address.
 I honestly have no idea how this could be done.

+#### The following day...
+Cross site request forgery.
+Yes, I had a hint.
+The XSS we had earlier could potentially be used to "bounce a request back" to the admin's localhost, executing our own commands within a payload (I don't know if my analogy makes sense).